vdhamer/Git-Crypt-Demo/README.md

 ### Notes

 - Protecting the `Secret` is essential if your repository is public.
-But it also can act as a safety net when the repository is private.
+But it also can act as a safety net when the repository is private: if somebody gets access to the private repo, `Secret` is still safe.

-- The demo happens to use Swift/SwiftUI/XCode.
+- The demo happens to use Swift, SwiftUI, and Xcode.
 The approach can be applied to other languages.

 - The demo happens to mention GitHub.
 The principle should work with other Git providers like GitLabs and BitBucket.